 Check, test, and start up each system in accordance with the Manufacturer’s instructions.

-The Pre-Start Check Sheets shall be submitted and approved prior to starting up systems and equipment.
+The Pre-Start Check Sheets shall be submitted using the CxA-provided software and approved prior to starting up systems and equipment.
 This applies both to early starts for construction use and to full startups before functional testing.

 Where required by the Project Specifications or by the Manufacturer, startup shall be performed by a Manufacturer’s Representative.
-Provide a copy of the completed equipment start up form used by the Manufacturer’s Representative during start up.
+Via the CxA-provided software, submit the completed equipment start up form used by the Manufacturer’s Representative during start up.

 Functionally test each piece of equipment and system to verify proper function in all modes of operation.
 Coordinate with other trades so all modes of operation can be demonstrated.
 Each Contractor shall demonstrate the portion of the work they provided.